Photo of Alexis Hoag-Fordjour

 Biography

-Alexis Hoag-Fordjour joined the faculty in 2021.
+Alexis Hoag-Fordjour is the inaugural David Dinkins ’56 Professor and a Dean’s Research Scholar.
 She teaches and writes in criminal law and procedure, evidence, and abolition, and co-directs the Center for Criminal Justice.
-Professor Hoag-Fordjour's scholarship focuses on criminal procedure, particularly the right to counsel, and how race and ethnicity have impacted the jurisprudence.
-Her writing has appeared in or is forthcoming in the New York University Law Review (twice), Michigan Law Review, Boston University Law Review, Fordham Law Review, U.C.
-Davis Law Review, Harvard Civil Rights-Civil Liberties Law Review, and other publications.
+A nationally recognized expert in indigent defense, Hoag-Fordjour's scholarship focuses on criminal procedure, particularly the right to counsel, and how race and ethnicity have shaped the jurisprudence.
+Her writing has appeared or is forthcoming in the New York University Law Review (twice), Michigan Law Review, Boston University Law Review, Fordham Law Review, U.C.
+Davis Law Review, Yale Law Journal Forum, Harvard Civil Rights-Civil Liberties Law Review, and others.
+She regularly provides trainings to federal and state defender organizations.

-The Constitutional Accountability Center selected Professor Hoag-Fordjour as the inaugural scholar-in-residence where she will spend the 2024-2025 school year.
-She serves on the boards of the Death Penalty Information Center and the Eighth Amendment Project, and is a member of the Reform Leadership Council at Vera Institute of Justice.
-A legal contributor for CNN, Professor Hoag-Fordjour frequently provides on-air analysis for MSNBC, Al-Jazeera, NPR, CBS, and other media outlets.
+During the 2024-2025 school year, Hoag-Fordjour was selected as the inaugural scholar-in-residence at the Constitutional Accountability Center.
+She now serves on their board, as well as on the boards of the Abolitionist Law Center, the Death Penalty Information Center, and the Eighth Amendment Project, and is a member of the Reform Leadership Council at Vera Institute of Justice.
+A legal contributor for CNN, Hoag-Fordjour provides on-air analysis for MSNBC, Al-Jazeera, NPR, CBS, and other media outlets.
 In 2021, she was elected to membership in the American Law Institute.

 Publications